Flourish Expanded: A Chattanooga Christian School Campaign

 Student Life Spaces

-What: A new open-air pavilion, expansion of the Varsity Gym, renovations of the Fine Arts Center and Learning Commons, and an all new Spirit Shop & Café, and a new Indoor Athletic Facility.
+What: A new Open-Air Pavilion, expansion of the Varsity Gym, renovations of the Fine Arts Center and Learning Commons, an all new Spirit Shop & Café, and a new Indoor Athletic Facility.

 Why: With consistent growth over the last 10 years, CCS needs more classrooms and student life spaces.
 There are not enough covered spaces for students to eat lunch, and there is a lack of gathering spaces for collaborative study.
 The Varsity Gym needs more seating as well.

 CCS Athletics Business Partners

 CCS Athletics Business Partners are families and local businesses who advertise with and support athletics at our school.

 Lower School Building